snowplow-archive/symfony2-paypal-ipn/README.md

     {{YOUR SYMFONY APP}}/app/autoload.php

-and add the following line to the end of your `registerNamespaces(array(` invocation:
+and add the following line to the end of your `registerNamespaces()` invocation:

     'Orderly'          => __DIR__.'/../vendor/orderly/src',